"We're not clear yet, I think the bouncer is still looking at us." "Everyone's probably looking at us, we're a

 - In The Roman Mysteries novel The Colossus of Rhodes, a midget pretends to be a giant by riding on the shoulders of his bodyguard, concealed by a long cloak.

-- In Ellen Raskin's Figgs and Phantoms the main character sometimes stood on her midget uncle's shoulders in order to create the "Figg-Newton Giant," the purpose of which was to "inconspicuously" remove books her uncle felt deserved more attention from the bottom shelves of his and his partner's store and put them on the top shelves where more people would notice them.
+- In Ellen Raskin's Figgs and Phantoms the main character sometimes stood on her midget uncle's shoulders in order to create the "Figg-Newton Giant," the purpose of which was to "inconspicuously" move books her uncle felt deserved more attention from the bottom shelves of his and his partner's store to the top shelves where more people would notice them.

 - In Guest from the Future Alisa and Yulia disguise themselves as an adult to get by the pirates.